 A Chinese composite figure of Guanyin with gilt embellishments 103cm high...

-A Chinese blue and white porcelain jar, decorated with scenes of a walled town, ...
+A Chinese blue and white porcelain vase, decorated sparingly in low relief with ...

 View more sold Asian Ceramics and Works of Art